-The algorithm is that of Goldfarb and Idnani (Mathematical Programming 27, (1983), 1-33) and the implementation is due to Powell ('ZQPCVX A Fortran subroutine for convex quadratic programming' and 'On the quadratic programming algorithm of Goldfarb and Idnani', reports DAMTP/1983/NA17 & NA19, Dept of Applied Maths and Theoretical Physics, University of Cambridge).
-It begins by performing a Choleski decomposition of G (using this to check whether G is positive definite and if necessary to choose $\delta$ ) and uses this to solve the unconstrained problem.
-This is the first of a sequence of quadratic programs that it solves with objective function F and constraints which are subsets $S^{(i)}$ , i=1,2,... of the given set of constraints. $S^{(1)}$ is the empty set and later sets are chosen so that the sequence of function values $F(\mathbf{x}^{(i)})$ increases monotonically until the required problem is solved or it is discovered that the constraints are inconsistent.
+The algorithm is that of Goldfarb and Idnani (Mathematical Programming 27, (1983), 1-33) and the implementation is due to Powell ('ZQPCVX A Fortran subroutine for convex quadratic programming', report DAMTP/1983/NA17, Dept of Applied Maths and Theoretical Physics, University of Cambridge and 'On the quadratic programming algorithm of Goldfarb and Idnani', Mathematical Programming Study 27, (1985), 46-61).
+The method is essentially the same as that implemented in VE07A/AD but allows the user to specify simple bound constraints separately from the general linear constraints, thereby enabling savings to be made in storage.
+It begins by performing a Choleski decomposition of G (using this to check whether G is positive definite and if necessary to choose δ) and uses this to solve the unconstrainted problem.
+This is the first of a sequence of quadratic programs that it solves with objective function F and constraints which are subsets $S^{(i)}$, i=1,2,... of the given set of constraints. $S^{(1)}$ is the empty set and later sets are chosen so that the sequence of function values $F(\mathbf{x}^{(i)})$ increases monotonically until the required problem is solved or it is discovered that the constraints are inconsistent.